-^{} the length of the shear panels is different due to variable position of the web corrugation (see Figure 4(b))
+the length of the shear panels is different due to variable position of the web corrugation (see Figure 7(b))

-Finally, the beams with the configuration presented above were loaded in a 2D loading frame, with the test set-up depicted in Figure 5.
+Finally, beams with the configuration presented above were loaded in a 2D loading frame, with the test set-up depicted in Figure 8.
 The beam was loaded by an actuator of 500 kN which transmitted the force to the beam by a mechanism able to distribute the load in 4 points.
 An out-of-plane independent frame was used to avoid stability problems during loading.

-Figure 5: Test setup of the full-scale beams
+Figure 8: Test setup of the full-scale beams.

-The recordings aimed to monitor the displacements at each end of the top and bottom flange, between the flange and the end plate as well as between the end plate and the rigid frame.
-The deflection of the beam was monitored at each quarter of the span by 2 wire displacement transducers connected to each of the bottom flange parts, as presented in.
+The recordings aimed to monitor the displacements at each end of the top and bottom flange, between the flange and the end plate as well as between the end plate and the rigid frame (see Figure 9(a)).
+The deflection of the beam was monitored at each quarter of the span by 2 wire displacement transducers connected to each of the bottom flange part, as presented in Figure 9(b)).
 The force was recorded through the actuators load cell.